2018/04/11 20:33 , Author: House Solution

 Due to the rising of costs, there could arise a problem of affordability on the supply line.
-The price of bricks and other building materials, increased significantly.
-Another problem, was that many of the new apartments and compounds, were not affordable for Egypt’s middle class and lower class.
+The price of bricks and other building materials increased significantly.
+Another problem was that many of the new apartments and compounds were not affordable for Egypt’s middle class and lower class.
 This resulted in empty apartments and huge unfinished building projects.
-Samih Sawiris, director of one of the biggest real estate development companies in Egypt, added that: “the real estate market in Egypt is approaching a bubble, because of the crazy profit margins and the large number of developers that are operating in the sector” (Alghad, 2016).
+Samih Sawiris, director of one of the biggest real estate development companies in Egypt, added that: “the real estate market in Egypt is approaching a bubble, because of the crazy profit margins and a large number of developers that are operating in the sector” (Alghad, 2016).

 Now, one year later, it is time to make up the balance for the real estate market.
 What happened in the past year, and what will be happening in the future?
 Is the real estate market heading towards a bubble?

 The real estate market of the past decennial :

 Analyses of the real estate market, show that the real estate market was booming significantly over last year.
 Before the revolution, growth rates of real estate values topped up to 15% annual growth.
 The financial crisis and the revolution led to a downturn in the Egyptian stock market.
 The stock market has been struggling until the exchange rate policy changed in November 2016.

 The real estate market didn’t remain untouched, as investors avoided to market for a short period of time.
 Between 2013 and 2014, investments in real estate decreased by 7%.
 However, this decrease, the real estate market started to expand rapidly.
 With a negative interest rate and all the political turmoil, investing in real estate turned out to be the safest option for many investors.
 With the result of tremendous growth.
 In the first quarter of 2015, property investments increased with 30% in Egypt.
 In the same period, residential prices and land prices have increased by 20% and 35% respectively.
 This is only an example of the strong continuation of the market since its good performance in 2014 (Oxford Business Group, 2016).